-- Extra practice of a new concept or skill - Reading and other preparation for the next class period - Projects, papers, and presentations that require time outside of class instructional time to complete - Incomplete classwork

-The frequency of and time required for homework will vary among students and among grade levels.
-Students who work efficiently at school will bring home less homework.
-Students are encouraged to plan ahead and manage their time wisely for long-term projects or papers.
-If homework is assigned, it will be clearly communicated by the teacher.
-Students should not rely primarily on the FACTS Family Portal for homework assignments.
+- Extra practice of a new concept or skill - Reading and other preparation for the next class period - Projects, papers, and presentations that require time outside of class instructional time - Incomplete assignments due to mismanagement of class time encouraged to look ahead and manage their time wisely for long-term projects or papers.
+Although homework is posted on the FACTS Family Portal, students should not rely primarily on the portal for homework assignments.
 Students are responsible for noting any changes made to homework, quiz, and test due dates during the school day that may not be immediately reflected on the FACTS Family Portal.
-Students are responsible for finishing incomplete classwork as directed by the teacher and turning it in the next day.
 No homework or special projects will be assigned over extended holidays.